TasTyy/picture-gallery/README.md

 # picture-gallery

 This site allows posting of pictures from local storage.
-You will be able to add title, description, rating and search by all the values above.
+You are able to add title, description, rating and search.